TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ### Get Your Data

-If all goes well you should also be receiving messages from your device in the Messages component on the device info page.
+If all goes well you should also be receiving messages from your device in the Messages component on the device page.
 The payload you see here is the the byte representation off the `Hello world!` we are sending with from the device.

 ![Hello world payloads](./media/messages-hello-world.png)

-Using the payload like this is a bit unwieldy, so let us change that using payload functions.
-But first of let us send something more useful.
+Using the payload like this is can be tricky: usually the raw bytes are of no interest to an application using messages from a device.
+That's why The Things Network introduces the concept of *payload functions*.
+More on that later, first let us send some actual data!

 #### Embracing Bytes

 Sending ASCII strings like `Hello world!` over the LORA is wasteful and is considered a bad practice.
-Instead, prefer to send bytes that encode your data in a smart way.
+Instead, prefer to send bytes that encode your data in a compact way.
+For instance, if we have a temperature reading, that is a `float`, depending on the precision we need we could encode the integer and fractial parts as bytes in a two-byte payload.
 Like so:

 ```
+// we measured this!
 float temperature = 21.5;
 int data = (int)(temperature * 100); // 2150
 byte buf[2];